-- (iii) each plant's name (botanical or common), plant or container size, and wholesale price. - (5) The AIP shall review the catalogs. - (a) The AIP shall reject those that do not meet the policy criteria, and notify the insured or applicant in writing of the reason for rejection by providing a copy of the completed and signed Nursery Catalog Checklist (see exhibit 9) explaining the deficiencies and reason for catalog rejection. - (b) A CIVR created with the use of the Nursery Insurance Software cannot be used as a substitute for the catalog. - (6) AIPs shall submit one copy of the acceptable catalog, along with a completed and signed Nursery Catalog Checklist (see exhibit 9) to the RMA RO on a timely basis. - (a) The AIP must ensure the date the catalog is received is documented. - (b) The Checklist must contain the crop year, state, county, policy number, nursery name on catalog (if different than the insured's name), agent's name and servicing company and be attached to the catalog. - (c) The AIP's copy of the catalog will be maintained in the official file of the insured. - (d) If a pattern, practice, or trend of unacceptable catalogs submitted by the AIP is identified, the RMA RO will notify the AIP and refer to the appropriate RMA Risk Compliance Office. - (e) Catalogs submitted by more than one insured entity that appear to be substantially the same except for the front cover must be referred to the appropriate RMA Compliance Office for investigation. - (7) The RMA RO shall also obtain catalogs from representative non-insured nurseries, and shall submit all catalogs received and collected to the party responsible for maintaining the EPLPPS. - (8) Plant prices determined from the catalog, or EPLPPS remain in effect for that crop year only and must be re-determined for the following crop year, using the most recent catalog for which there are sales (except sales records are not required for new producers) and EPLPPS in effect for that crop year.
-If the nursery publishes more than one edition of its catalog offering different plants (e.g., a fall catalog and a spring catalog), two copies of the most recent edition for each season must be submitted for each crop year at the time the initial PIVR is submitted.
-The catalog submitted with the original PIVR will be used for purposes of a revised PIVR or Peak Inventory Endorsement.
+- (ii) name, address (excluding PO boxes), and phone number of the nursery; and - (iii) each plant's name (botanical or common), plant or container size, and wholesale price. - (5) The AIP shall review the catalogs. - (a) The AIP shall reject those that do not meet the policy criteria and notify the insured or applicant in writing of the reason for rejection by providing a copy of the completed and signed Nursery Catalog Checklist (see Exhibit 9) explaining the deficiencies and reason for catalog rejection. - (b) A CIVR created with the use of the Nursery Insurance Software cannot be used as a substitute for the catalog. - (6) AIPs shall submit one copy of the acceptable catalog, along with a completed and signed Nursery Catalog Checklist (see Exhibit 9) to the RMA RO on a timely basis.
+The preferred method of transmittal is through the ROE system (refer to Appendix III for guidance).
+Failure to upload the catalog and checklist within 60 days after the AIP receives the catalog will result in an AIP Scorecard Error.
+Uploading an unacceptable catalog will also result in an AIP Scorecard Error. - (a) The AIP must ensure the date the catalog is received is documented on both the catalog and checklist. - (b) The checklist must contain the crop year, state, county, policy number, nursery name on catalog (if different than the insured's name), agent's name and servicing company.
+The checklist must be uploaded to ROE as a separate document along with the catalog. - (c) The AIP's copy of the catalog will be maintained in the official file of the insured. - (d) If a pattern, practice, or trend of unacceptable catalogs submitted by the AIP is identified, the RMA RO will notify the AIP and refer to the appropriate RMA Risk Compliance Office. - (e) Catalogs submitted by more than one insured entity that appear to be substantially the same except for the front cover must be referred to the appropriate RMA Compliance Office for investigation.